tigerfarm/tfptaskrouter/README.md

 # Implement a Call Workflow Application

-Implement with Twilio Studio and TaskRouter.
-In less than two hours, you can set up a call flow, which is the bases of a caller-agent application system.
+In less than two hours, implement with Twilio Studio and TaskRouter a call flow application system.
+The is the bases of a caller-agent application.

-When someone calls your Twilio phone number, they hear a message and get added into a task queue.
+When someone calls your Twilio phone number, they'll hear a message and get added into a task queue.
-TaskRouter then asks an agent if they will accept the call.
+They'll hear wait music until TaskRouter finds them an agent to talk with.
-The agent is prompted with the option to Accept the task.
+An agent will be prompted with the option to Accept the call task.
 If the agent rejects the task, TaskRouter will ask the next available agent.
 If they click Accept, they are connected with the caller.